gjy3035/C-3-Framework/README.md

 ---

-This repo is under development. we will spare my spare time to develop it.
-We plan to release a general, effect code framework on some mainstream datasets.
-At the same time, we will implement some classic algorithms in this framework.
+This repo is under development.
+We will spare my spare time to develop it.

-I expect to complete the initial development in March, 2019.
+We expect to complete the initial development in March, 2019.

 **Tips: Before March, 2019, we will not address and accept any issues and pull requests from outside the team.**